The Center for Implementation Efficiency promotes efficient use of resources!

 · To provide solutions to inefficient management practices

-I have launched this site because most newspapers, journals, or magazines do not publish think piece or op-eds on implementation efficiency and lessons learned on efficient management in the development sector.
+We have launched this site because most newspapers, journals, or magazines do not publish think piece or op-eds on implementation efficiency and lessons learned on efficient management in the development sector.
 Most of the organizations are interested in efficiencies but do not systematically publish or share their lessons learned.
 Most evaluation reports are not shared with the public.
 Imagine a world where we can learn from each other and be more efficient in our use of resources in the development sector.
 All donors are interested in efficient use of resources and value for money.
 Efficiency and impactful use of resources are fundamental to good management.

 Knowledge Management: (Field Stories)